timfox456/java-fsd-phase4/phase-end-project/README.md

 Database Technologies:  You can either use MySQL as you did in phase 3, or MongoDB which you learned in the self study.

+Server Side Technologies: Try to minimize the work done on the server side.
+It is possible, but not requrired to do EVERYTHING on the client.
-Server Side Technologies: You may use any server side technology that we have already covered in this course for the server-side component: e.g., Spring, Thymleaf, JSP, etc.
+You may use any server side technology that we have already covered in this course for the server-side component: e.g., Spring, Thymleaf, JSP, etc.